Abar23/Portal-Mario/README.md

 Samurai, Scientist, Skeleton, Snow Suit, Space Suit, Swim Wear, Fire Mario, Baseball, and Black Tuxedo.

-When the game starts, it will randomly chooes one of the 24 power-ups that will fill the question blocks.
+When the game starts, it will randomly choose one of the 24 power-ups that will fill the question blocks.
 However, the player can choose the power-up by pausing the game with "P", then using the arrow keys to navigate to their desired power-up.